Can a Trust Own an LLC?

 Privacy: The probate process is entirely public.
 During these proceedings, confidential business information can be made public, as well as, information that can damage your business's reputation.

-Incapacity Planning: Equally important to note is that holding your LLC in trust can not only be a benefit when you pass away, but also when you become incapacitated due to injury or illness.
+Incapacity Planning: Equally important to note is that holding your LLC in trust can not only be a benefit when you pass away but also when you become incapacitated due to injury or illness.
 With your wishes for the management of your LLC spelled out in the trust, you can be confident that operations will continue if you become temporarily unable to run the company for any reason.

-Should Your LLC be Owned by Revocable or Irrevocable Trust?
+Should Your LLC Be Owned by Revocable or Irrevocable Trust?

 A revocable living trust is one that can be changed or modified after it has been established and while you are alive.
 Consequently, an irrevocable trust is one that cannot be changed or modified after it has been established.

-With your LLC owned by a revocable living trust, you will enjoy probate avoidance, retain access and control over the LLC, a can receive income from it during your lifetime.
+With your LLC owned by a revocable living trust, you will enjoy probate avoidance, retain access and control over the LLC, and can receive income from it during your lifetime.
 However, because you still have access to the LLC, so will your creditors.

 This means a successful judgment or lawsuit can allow your creditors to reach into the revocable living trust and seize your membership in the LLC to satisfy a debt.
 For this reason, an LLC or any other asset that you wish to protect from lawsuits and creditor’s claims is better served by being transferred to an irrevocable trust that cannot be accessed to satisfy a lawsuit or judgment.

-What is an Irrevocable Asset Protection Trust?
+What Is an Irrevocable Asset Protection Trust?

 Having an asset, such as membership interest in an LLC, owned by an irrevocable trust will provide you with asset protection.
 However, you will lose access and control over that asset, as well as, the ability to enjoy discretionary beneficiary interest from the asset i.e. income.